angular/angular/aio/content/tutorial/toh-pt4.md

 {@a inject-message-service}
 ### Inject it into the `HeroService`

-Re-open the `HeroService` and import the `MessageService`.
+In `HeroService`, import the `MessageService`.

 <code-example
-  header = "/src/app/hero.service.ts (import MessageService)"
+  header = "src/app/hero.service.ts (import MessageService)"
   path="toh-pt4/src/app/hero.service.ts" region="import-message-service">
 </code-example>

 Modify the constructor with a parameter that declares a private `messageService` property.
 Angular will inject the singleton `MessageService` into that property when it creates the `HeroService`.

 <code-example
-  path="toh-pt4/src/app/hero.service.ts" region="ctor">
+  path="toh-pt4/src/app/hero.service.ts" header="src/app/hero.service.ts" region="ctor">
 </code-example>

 <div class="alert is-helpful">